 - Locate collection stations more than 2 miles from city limits and 1 mile from public parks, schools and hospitals.

-If the animal did not die of a contagious disease, the owner may remove the hide before disposing of the carcass properly, but not creating a nuisance.
+If the animal did not die of a contagious disease, the owner may remove the hide before disposing of the carcass properly.

 If a death loss is anticipated or experienced, contact the state veterinarian’s office at 573-751-3377.